davidjaggi/AI-Enhanced-Literature-Review/README.md

 Conducting a literature review is both an art and a science.
 It requires systematic rigor, critical thinking, and effective synthesis.
 By following these insights and developing a structured workflow, you can transform the literature review from a daunting task into a valuable foundation for your research.
 Remember: a literature review is not just about demonstrating what you've read—it's about showing how you think, where your research fits, and why it matters.

 ---
+## Contributing
+This is a living resource that benefits from community contributions.
+We welcome improvements, additions, and corrections from researchers and students who use this guide.

 *This guide synthesizes best practices from research methodology literature and practical experience.
 Adapt these strategies to your specific field, institution, and research context.*